 As part of a Canadian government initiative to partially recover costs associated with providing inspection services, most federal departments charge fees to industry for inspection and product registrations, where required.
-Canada claims its fee structure is consistent with WTO provisions for national treatment, in that the fees apply equally to Canadian and foreign agricultural sales.
-Canadian government label review is currently provided free of charge to U.S. companies, but a cost recovery policy is expected to be proposed in the near future.
+Canada claims its fee structure is consistent with WTO provisions for national treatment, in that the fees apply equally to Canadian and import sales.